Former University of Minnesota gymnast sues school for eliminating his sport

 Ng, Burns and others are still hoping the university will change course.
 Burns and the remaining gymnasts have created a club program to keep practicing in the meantime.

 At the news conference, Ng said his "dreams were pretty much crushed" when the program was eliminated.
-The number of Division I men's gymnastics programs has declined significantly over the years, with just 13 schools still offering the sport, leaving gymnasts like Ng with few options.
+The number of Division I men's gymnastics programs has declined significantly over the years, with just 13 schools still offering the sport, leaving gymnasts such as Ng with few options.

 "This isn't just about me or the gymnasts that I competed with.
 This program is bigger than us," Ng said.
 "This is also about the students who will come to compete here in the future."

-He urged the university to "do the right thing" and reinstate the storied program, which was in place for nearly 120 years, won 21 Big Ten championships and sent an athlete to the Tokyo 2020 Olympics.
+He urged the university to "do the right thing" and reinstate the storied program, which was in place for nearly 120 years, won 21 Big Ten championships and sent an athlete to the 2020 Olympics in Tokyo.